-Ghostwatch was a Screen One production broadcast on BBC One, October 31st, 1992 at 21:25.
-It was written by Stephen Volk, directed by Lesley Manning and produced by Ruth Baumgarten, and starred Sir Michael Parkinson, Sarah Greene, Mike Smith and Craig Charles.
+GHOSTWATCH was a Screen One [S04.E09] production broadcast on BBC One, October 31st, 1992 at 21:25.
+It was written by Stephen Volk, directed by Lesley Manning and produced by Ruth Baumgarten and Richard Broke, and starred Sir Michael Parkinson, Sarah Greene, Mike Smith, Craig Charles, and Gillian Bevan.

-The one-off drama special purported to be a live broadcast from a haunted council house located in the fictitious suburb of Foxhill Drive, Northolt.
-Shortly after its first and only UK television broadcast, a considerable amount of discussion was raised concerning the show's impact, as many viewers nationwide believed what they were seeing was actually happening.
+The one-off 'special drama' purported to be a live broadcast from a haunted council house located in the fictitious suburb of Foxhill Drive, Northolt.
+Shortly after its first and, to date, only UK television broadcast, a considerable amount of discussion was raised concerning the show's impact, as many viewers nationwide believed what they were seeing was actually happening.

-For an independent overview of the show, the Ghostwatch Wikipedia page is often a great resource.
+For an independent overview of the show, the GHOSTWATCH Wikipedia page is a great resource.

-In March 2013, lawmanproductions.co.uk released the completed documentary, Ghostwatch: Behind the Curtains on DVD.
+In March 2013, lawmanproductions.co.uk released the documentary, Ghostwatch: Behind the Curtains on DVD - currently sold out.
 There is also a companion book of the same name, with extra/unseen content, currently available over at Lulu.com, and a full, uncut transcript created in mind for students, and the hard of hearing.

-In October 2016, BBC Store released downloadable versions of both films, through their Frightmares collection.
+In October 2016, BBC Store released downloadable versions of both the drama and doc, through their Frightmares collection.

-To date, Ghostwatch has not yet been broadcast again in full in the UK, although over the years, clips have been shown on BBC One, BBC Four, Channel Four and E4 (see our YouTube page for a number of clips).
-Overseas, Ghostwatch has been shown on the channels, Scream in Canada, and Canvas in Belgium.
-In October 2011, the show was briefly available to download on the now-offline BBC Global iPlayer app.
+To date, GHOSTWATCH has not yet been broadcast again in full in the UK, although over the years, clips have been shown on BBC One, BBC Four, ITV, Channel Four and E4 [see our YouTube page for a number of clips].
+Overseas, GHOSTWATCH has been shown on the channels, Scream in Canada, and Canvas in Belgium.
+In October 2011, the show was briefly available to download on the now-offline BBC Global iPlayer app, and later, the aforementioned BBC Store platform.

-Strictly speaking, no. For something to be banned outright, the BBFC must refuse to classify it for sale within the UK (the show was subsequently granted a 12 Certificate).
-Over the years, it has been argued that Ghostwatch was suppressed which is a slightly more accurate description when you consider it has yet to be shown again in full on any channel.
+Strictly speaking, no. For something to be banned outright, the BBFC must refuse to classify it for sale within the UK [the programme, uncut, was granted a 12 Certificate].
+Over the years, it has been argued that GHOSTWATCH was suppressed which is a slightly more accurate description when you consider it has yet to be shown again, in full, on any television channel in the UK.

 Actually, none of them!
-Ghostwatch may have been set at what was BBC Television Centre, White City, but in reality, the show was filmed at Studio D, BBC Elstree Studios, Clarendon Road - the old ATV studios, where they also filmed The Muppet Show, funnily enough.
+GHOSTWATCH may have been set at what was BBC Television Centre, White City, but in reality, the show was filmed at Studio D, BBC Elstree Studios, Clarendon Road - the old ATV studios - incidentally, where they also filmed The Muppet Show.

 Going by experience, it can be very easy to confuse BBC Elstree with Elstree Studios where the Star Wars and the Indiana Jones films were filmed, among many others.
-In fact, there have been a few different Elstrees, situated at various locations.
+In fact, there have been a few different Elstrees dotted across the UK.

 1. EastEnders(Tue/Sun) (21.34)